rubymonsters/webapps-for-beginners/source/02-libraries/03-bundler.md

 How likely do you think it is that any of the version number ranges specified for all of these gems would conflict with any other version number range?
-In praxis it is very likely.
+In practice it is very likely.
 Rubygems itself (the library `rubygems` that is part of your Ruby installation) is not very smart at figuring out which versions of certain gems play well with each other.